KSP-RO/RP-1/README.md

 ### Building your own TECHLIMIT nodes
 I have created a spreadsheet [here](https://docs.google.com/spreadsheets/d/1lpuszH_nUbWlTXZzfOMzsy-uhUNh016eNu0WL8x6qvU/edit#gid=1101913381) that you can copy and use as a scratchpad to help you configure tech nodes.
 I'll give a manual walkthrough of what I would expect someone to do here, and I have created a few nodes at the top of the spreadsheet for some early existing parts.

+Feel free to update the spreadsheet and create PRs to add new nodes.
+An example PR can be found [here](https://github.com/KSP-RO/RP-0/pull/626).

  - Create a new line, copying the line above it to get all the formulas.
      - Note: You should only need to edit the values in the blue columns.